youngathpark1/Music-Genre-Classification-Capstone-Project/.ipynb_checkpoints/README-checkpoint.md

 3. Another important question to consider is if music genre is something that will be relevant in years to come.
 Latest trend seems to be that we cluster music together based on artists we like to listen to rather than specific genres.
 I do think from a music inventory management standpoint, genre classification can still add a lot of value by enabling companies to undertand their customers and their taste/preference in music.

 4. Upon further investigation, it was clear certain songs by nature do not fall "cleanly" into a particular genre.
 As a solution, it may be more appropriate to classify them as clusters of genres.

+5. For application, companies can group users based on genres/clusters and deploy targeted advertisements, study their behaviors for deeper insight, and offer a customized/personal experience.